aayars/py-noisemaker/docs/composer.rst

 To "extend" means using ("inheriting") those presets as a foundation to build on top of -- using the settings and effects from the parent presets as a starting point, without needing to copy-paste everything in.
 Not having a parent means starting from a blank slate, with all default generator parameters and no effects.

 The lineage of ancestor presets is modeled in each preset's ``extends`` list, which is a flat list of preset names.
+The presets should be listed in the order to be applied.

 .. code-block:: python